-Arrival Kathmandu, Meet assist and transfer to Hotel.
+Arrival Kathmandu, our representative will be there to greet you.Transfer to Hotel.
 In the evening: Welcome cocktail reception with short briefing of program by our guide.

 ( 6 Km / appx.
 30 minute drive).
 O/N Hotel in Kathmandu